 The preparation of the financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-The significant estimates and assumptions used include the valuation of PRI guarantees, discounting the allowance for loan PRIs, and the valuation of equity PRI investments.
+Significant estimates include the valuation of PRI guarantees, discounting the allowance for loan PRIs, and the valuation of equity PRI investments.